 "There's potentially going to be some short-term inconvenience but where I am right now you wouldn't know there's a fire going on -- it's very contained, it's in a very discrete part of the hills, and people are just getting on with things."

-Christchurch & Canterbury Tourism marketing general manager Angela Gordon said the only impacts on tourism in the region at this stage were the closure of the Adventure Park and the Christchurch Gondola.
-The Gondola was not immediately at risk but had been closed as a precaution, she said.
+Christchurch & Canterbury Tourism marketing general manager Angela Gordon said the only impacts on tourism in the region at this stage was the closure of the Adventure Park.

 "We're just treating tourists the same as residents.
 The residents have been told not to go to the hills to have a look because that creates bottlenecks, so we're urging people not to see the fire as a tourist attraction."